francisco-camargo/docker-build-images/README.md

 `docker exec -it big-bird sh`

+can than run, for example, Linux commands such as `ls`.
+To exit this shell we type the `exit` command.

 ### Stopping and Starting Containers

+To start a container (that already exists)

+`docker start <container name>`

+eg. `docker start big-bird`

+To stop a running container

-`docker stop big-bird`
+`docker stop <container name>`

-`docker start big-bird`
+eg. `docker stop big-bird`

-Where as `docker run` kick-off a new instance of a container from an image, `docker start` restarts a stopped container.
+Where as `docker run` kicks-off a new instance of a container from an image, `docker start` restarts a stopped container.

 ### Remove Containers

+To get rid of a container, can do either

+`docker container rm <container name>`

-`docker container rm big-bird`
+eg. `docker container rm big-bird`

+or

-`docker rm big-bird`
+`docker rm <container name>`

 But you cannot remove a running container, so `docker stop` the container and then `docker rm`.
 Or we could force the removal

-`docker rm -f big-bird`
+`docker rm -f <container name>`

 To [stop](https://stackoverflow.com/questions/45357771/stop-and-remove-all-docker-containers) all active containers

 `docker stop $(docker ps -a -q)`

+then to remove all stopped containers, run

-then run `docker container prune` or to remove all containers
+`docker container prune`

+Or to remove all containers

 `docker container rm -f $(docker container ls -aq)`

+### Remove Images

 Then to deal with the images